smrutirekhaswain06/first-repo/README.md

 ## 🚀 Let's Begin!

 Hi there!
-This is my very first GitHub repo.
+I'm excited to share that this is my very first GitHub repo.
 I'm using it to understand how GitHub works, try out small projects, and slowly improve my skills.

 ## 🧠 Why I Made This